aidotse/next-word-fedn/README.md

 # Navigating this codebase

-You can find the training notebook for our final model in ./train
+You can find the training notebook for our final model in [./train](https://github.com/aidotse/next-word-fedn/tree/main/train)

-The client code for federated learning is in the ./client
+The client code for federated learning is in the [./client](https://github.com/aidotse/next-word-fedn/tree/main/client)

-You can find old files and old models in the ./old folder
+You can find old files and old models in the [./old](https://github.com/aidotse/next-word-fedn/tree/main/old)

-We also kept the data in git and is located in ./data
+We also kept the data in git and is located in [./data](https://github.com/aidotse/next-word-fedn/tree/main/data)

 ## Intro